 On quite a number of occasions, Australian vaccine critics have offered to debate proponents.
 In most cases, proponents have declined.
 Few of them want to engage in an open debate or discussion with critics.
-On some occasions, critics have invited numerous proponents to debate, all of whom have declined.
+On some occasions, editors of and referees for social science journals.